What is a Last Will and Testament?

 A Last Will and Testament is a legal document that sets out how you wish your estate (property, belongings, savings, investments and other assets) to be distributed on your death.
 It is more commonly known as a Will.

-In order for a Will to be valid, the person making the Will must be aged 18 or over and have mental capacity (that is the ability to understand they are making a Will and its effects, understand the extent of their property and be aware of potential claims against their estate).
+In order for a Will to be valid, the person making the Will must be aged 18 or over and have the mental capacity to understand they are making a Will and its effects.
+They also need to understand the extent of their property and be aware of potential claims against their estate).